jamesmccann-zz/jamesmccann.github.io/_posts/2014-11-27-bundling-npm-modules-through-webpack-and-rails-asset-pipeline.markdown

 //= require bundle.js
 ```

-And now, running `rails s` should give us what we are looking for.
+And now, running `rails s` should give us what we are looking for:

 ![Hello World](/images/2014/11/28/react-rails.png)